 The other night I was sitting in bed with my wife reading.
 Out of nowhere she looked at me and asked, “How do you just sit and read?”
 At first, I was perplexed.
 Over time reading has become a self-evident fact of life for me.
 I read the news, I read to learn, and I read for pleasure.
 Reading is how I get almost all of my information.
 After a second I looked at her and said, “I don’t know, I just do.
 It makes me happy.”

 Don’t go assuming that my wife is anything short of very intelligent.
-In my opinion she doesn’t read as much as I do because she has a photographic memory and remembers everything she ever hears or sees.
+In my opinion, she doesn’t read as much as I do because she has a photographic memory.
+It creeps me out how she remembers everything she ever hears or sees.
 I’m quite jealous.

 At first, I assumed not.
 We hear so much about Millennials being the “selfie” generation obsessed with social media and binge-watching shows on Netflix.
 But I did a bit of research and found a Pew Research Center study from last year that shocked me.
 It showed that people ages 18-29 read more than any other older age group.
 In fact, 83% of 18 to 29-year olds read for pleasure!
 What?!

 So I dug a little deeper and found a study by the National Endowment for the Arts that showed that 43% of Millennials read literature, which was beaten only by the elderly at 49%.

 So I’m not alone!

 But my next question was, why are so many young people picking up books and reading, especially for pleasure?
 It makes sense to have to read for school or work, but it’s hard to imagine an average 25-year old sitting down with a paper copy of a book and reading just to learn or for pleasure despite the numbers saying it happens.
 In our digital age where Barns & Noble stores struggle to stay open and 50% of Millennials waste their brain power scrolling through the garbage on Buzzfeed, how has reading not dropped off the map completely?